 Wang, a woman referred by the Human Trafficking Intervention Court at Midtown Community Court and a participant in one of our counseling groups at Restore, was provided education on the TVPA definition of sex trafficking, alongside her peers.
 After the group session, she came up to her counselor and said, “the definition of trafficking that you talked about… I think that happened to me.”

-WHY IS IDENTIFICATION IMPORTANT?
+WHY is IDENTIFICATION IMPORTANT?

-When a foreign national woman is identified as meeting TVPA criteria for trafficking, she can then gain access to state and federal funding, immigration relief, and social services specific to survivors of trafficking.
+When a foreign-national woman is identified as meeting TVPA criteria for trafficking, she can then gain access to state and federal funding, immigration relief, and social services specific to survivors of trafficking.

-After we identify a survivor of trafficking, we refer her to a partner organization who provides immigration legal services.
+IMMIGRATION RELIEF: After we identify a survivor of trafficking, we refer her to a partner organization who provides immigration legal services.
 With support from her immigration attorney, a survivor can pursue a T visa, which places her on a path to U.S. citizenship.

-At Restore, the most frequently requested social services are job training, ESL instruction, and housing.
+SOCIAL SERVICES: At Restore, the most frequently requested social services are job training, ESL instruction, and housing.
 In response, we’re investing in our Economic Empowerment and Safehome programs, specifically developed to address survivors’ needs.

 *Name has been changed to protect client’s privacy.